PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * Use 0 to export all rows
 * If you use `/ExportAllData` but do not specify `/MaxRows`, the program will auto set `/MaxRows` to 0

-Use `/SnakeCase`/ to auto change column names from Upper_Case and UpperCase to lower_case
+Use `/SnakeCase` to auto change column names from Upper_Case and UpperCase to lower_case when exporting data from tables
+* Also used for table names when exporting data from tables
+* Entries in the `/DataTables` and `/ColumnMap` files will override auto-generated snake_case names

 Use `/PgDump` or `/PgDumpData` to specify that exported data should use `COPY` commands instead of `INSERT INTO` statements
 * With SQL Server databases, table data will be exported using pg_dump compatible COPY commands when `/PgDump` is used
 * With PostgreSQL data, table data will be exported using the pg_dump application
 * With SQL Server data and PostgreSQL data, if `/PgDump` is not provided, data is exported with `INSERT INTO` statements
+* With SQL Server data, if `/PgDump` is provided, but the table data file has `true` in the `PgInsert` column, `INSERT INTO` statements will be used

 Use `/ServerInfo` to export server settings, logins, and SQL Server Agent jobs